 Just like taxes, the company HR usually deals with your SSS, Pag-IBIG, and PhilHealth contributions.

-But when you go full-time as a freelancer, you will spend most of the time at home away from the crowd and traffic.
+But when you go full-time as a freelancer, you will spend most of your time at home, away from the crowd and traffic.
 The idea of dealing with your SSS, Pag-IBIG, and PhilHealth contributions will be put at the back of your head.
-Hopefully, it would not be there permanently.
-You do not know what you could be missing out!
+Hopefully, it will not be there permanently.
+You do not know what you could be missing out on!

 What benefits can a freelancer get from of Social Security System?

 - Retirement Benefit